One of my greatest trips.

 Adis, Arnela & Admir

-Another bus trip, unusual for me when travelling to take so many busses, however you certainly see a lot more of the country.
+Another bus trip, unusual for me when travelling to take so many buses, however you certainly see a lot more of the country.
 These guys gather every day to play chess in the square, lots of shouting from the spectators as they give advice to the players.

 Avaz Twist Tower